 SmartSimple’s Platform3 is flexible enough to be leveraged within the best-of-breed model because it is an extremely interoperable platform (there really isn’t any system it can’t be connected with).
 In the vast majority of cases, contemporary organizations need to have their Accounting/Finance system (ERP or Enterprise Resource Planning software) seamlessly connected to their customer relationship management (CRM) systems, and a third system that manages the organization’s complex operational process as a whole.
 That’s where Platform3 comes into the picture.
 Read on for more.

 What’s wrong with a single-vendor solution?

 Nothing!
 It really comes down to fit and the needs of the organization.
-Single vendor solutions are great if your organizational needs and processes are relatively simple because you can deploy it across your organization, and there’s one point of contact for billing, support, and training.
+Single vendor solutions are great if your organizational needs and processes are relatively simple because you can deploy them across your organization, and there’s one point of contact for billing, support, and training.

 For many organizations, however, it’s rarely as simple as that.
 The reality is, it’s difficult for any software to do everything really well.
-A platform may have great Accounting/Finance functionality, but may be lacking in other areas like CRM.
+A platform may have great Accounting/Finance functionality but may be lacking in other areas like CRM.